codeforamerica/geodata-checkout/README.md

 <img src="http://i.imgur.com/hayao.png"/>

-The neighborhood-drawing, timeline, and data checkout components help make sense of 400,000+ buildings and build dates from the City of Chicago
+The <a href="http://historicchicago.heroku.com">Historic Chicago</a> app uses neighborhood-drawing and timeline components to make sense of 400,000+ buildings and build dates from the City of Chicago

 <img src="http://i.imgur.com/S50kw.png"/>